-Farmer Unions reject Centre's proposal, call nationwide protest on Dec 14
+Nationwide protests on Dec 14 as farmers reject Centre's proposal

-New Delhi, Dec 09: Within hours of receiving union government's draft proposal to amend the new farm laws, farmer unions have rejected the proposal.
+New Delhi, Dec 09: Farmer Unions have rejected government's proposal to amend the new farm laws, and have called for a nationwide sit-in protest on December 14.Farmers also said that the Delhi-Jaipur highway will be blocked by December 12.

+"We reject the government's proposals," Darshan Pal, President of Krantikari Kisan Union at Singhu (Delhi-Haryana border).

+"On the 14th, there is a call to all north Indian farmers to come to Delhi for "Dilli Chalo" march.
+Farmers in South India and other distant states will protest at district headquarters and indefinite protest sites will be started."
+There is a call for boycotting Jio services and similarly Adani/Ambani malls, products etc.

 The government had proposed to make necessary amendments on at least seven issues, including one to allay fears about the weakening of the mandi system.